ptrfrncsmrph/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+PropTypes are a way of type-checking the props that you are passing to your components.
+Since JS is dynamically typed, it's a good idea to include a `propTypes` property on your component (using the `prop-types` package to define the types) that specifies what it expects to receive as props.
+This acts as a sort of documentation for your component and ensures that the users of your component (including yourself) are correctly passing the required props to make it work as expected.

 - [ ] Describe a life-cycle event in React?

+React components go through a "life-cycle" in the following order: mounting, updating, and unmounting.
+Mounting is when the component is initialized (using the `constructor` in a class component) and rendered to the DOM (using the `render` method of the class, or the function body of the function component), and this triggers the optional `componentDidMount` hook.
+The updating happens whenever the component is passed new props (which can be opted out of by using `shouldComponentUpdate`) or when `setState` is called.
+Unmounting happens when the component is removed from the DOM, at this point `componentWillUnmount` will trigger, usually to handle any clean up of event listeners for example.

 - [ ] Explain the details of a Higher Order Component?

+A higher order component is a function that takes a React component as argument and returns a React component.
+This is useful for adding "mix-in" style functionality (from a third party library for example) to an existing app or component.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+1. *Inline styles* are good for when you just need to style a few attributes, especially if you want to use JavaScript to dynamically affect the styling.
+2. *CSS modules* are typically used to "loosely" couple the component module with the relevant parts of CSS that style it.
+These are traditional, standalone CSS files that are typically colocated with the JS module in the file system and imported into the JS.
+The benefit is that its still "just CSS", so no learning curve, but you lose out on being able to manipulate styles with JavaScript.
+3. *CSS-in-JS* is the strategy of `styled-components` and related libraries.
+This tightly couples the CSS in the actual JS file itself.
+The syntax is identical to "enhanced" or "next-generation" CSS (you can use features such as nesting from SCSS/LESS).
+A benefit is that, if you don't use the JS component, you won't end up shipping unnecessary CSS to the client.

 ## Project Setup